canonical/ubuntu-pro-client/docs/explanations/data_collection.rst

 What data does Canonical collect from Ubuntu Pro machines?
 **********************************************************

-For the purposes of delivering Ubuntu Pro services to customers in compliance with the terms of the Ubuntu Pro subscription, some system data is sent to Canonical servers.
+Some system data is sent to Canonical servers for the purpose of delivering Ubuntu Pro services in compliance with the terms of the Ubuntu Pro subscriptio .
 This data is sent via a few different methods, depending on the service and the purpose of that particular data element.

 This document categorises data collection by method of collection.